-This was originally posted last year, but then accidentally deleted.
-Back up by popular demand, it's a great way to use frozen salmon and an awesome pantry item to have for the holidays.
+This is a great way to use frozen salmon and an awesome pantry item to have for the holidays.
 Quick and festive, what can be better?

 When life gives you salmon...lots of salmon, you get pretty creative as to how to prepare it.
 This has turned into one of our favorites!
 We make for special catering events here at the bakery and at home we always try to have a jar in the fridge just in case we have to wow company on short notice.
 The appetizer we created by shredding it and putting it on cucumber rounds with wasabi and a cilantro blossom has become a crowd favorite...gets them every time!